 CO No. CO Statement CO1 Compute problems relating to the laws of mechanical forces and determining physical quantities like moment of inertia of rigid bodies.
-CO2 Demonstrate the laws of gravity through experimental setup and explore the concepts of satellite motion.
+CO2 Analyze special functions and their applications.
 CO3 Explore the nature of colliding bodies and the change in the associated kinetic energies.
 CO4 Apply Vector Calculus in the fields of fluid and electrodynamics.
-CO5 Apply matrix rules in quantum and classical physics domains.
+CO5 Apply matrix rules in quantum and classical Physics domains.